valttteri/DungeonGenerator/documents/implementation_document.md

 The triangle objects are defined in `triangleclass.py`.
 Room objects defined in `roomclass.py` are also generated at this point.

 Next the Delaunay triangulation is turned into a minimum spanning tree by Prim's algorithm in `prim.py`.
 This eliminates possibility for alternate routes and therefore each removed edge has a 13% chance to be returned.
-At this point the program has an array of edges to be generated.
+Now the program has an array of edges needed for hallway generation.
-It forms a graph with the edges which is used to generate hallway objects in `hallwayclass.py`.
+It forms a graph with the edges and generates the hallways.

-Finally the dungeon is generated step by step on a Pygame window to show the process behind it.
+Finally the dungeon is plotted step by step in a Pygame window to show the process behind it.
 When the generation is finished, the user can either generate a new dungeon with the same parameters, give a new input or close the program.

 #### Achieved time and space requirements

 My implementations of Bowyer-Watson's and Prim's algorithms both run in O(n<sup>2</sup>) time.

 #### Shortcomings and suggestions for improvement